zarGonnn/reddcoin/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build bitcoind(headless client) for OSX.
+This guide will show you how to build reddcoind(headless client) for OSX.

 Notes
 -----

-* See [readme-qt.md](readme-qt.md) for instructions on building Reddcoin-Qt, the graphical user interface.
 * Tested on OS X 10.5 through 10.8 on Intel processors only.
 PPC is not supported because it is big-endian.
 * All of the commands should be executed in a Terminal application.
 The